djbrieck/brieckspro/content/posts/native-pixel-displays/index.md

 2K seems good enough for me, but I have yet to try anything higher yet.

-## The curveballs they want to sell us on
+## The curveballs they want to sell us on, that I am not buying

-The super wide curved display, with more horizontal resolution but the about the same vertical height as the old 2K screen and most are stuck on the 1440px height.
+The super wide curved cool cockpit looking display, with more horizontal resolution but the about the same vertical height as the old 2K screen and most are stuck on the 1440px height.
 And widths range from 3440 to 5120.
 These are innovative in that you can get the resolution of about two 2K displays put into one seamless display.
 But that curve and lack of center bezels comes in at quite a premium price.

+### The largest curve is the price a comparison of Dell Technologies displays large curved vs regular flat groupings
-For example, a Dell UltraSharp 49 Curved USB-C Hub Monitor - U4924DW cost $1359.99 as of October 2024.
-This is a 5150 x 1440 curved screen, which is the same resolution as buying two 27" monitors like this Dell 27 USB-C Monitor - S2722DC at $259.99 each which two of would cost you $519.98 which  means the integration of these two into a curved slightly small unit cost a whopping $840.00 premium.
-In this case I will just take the two for cheaper, and have plenty of saving to get a nice dual monitor stand.
-Actually this curved thing is overpriced enough you could buy 4 of the dell 27" screens and still have some left over for a quad monitor stand, and with that 4 monitor setup you would get a legit screen real estate upgrade, just in its clunky lots of wires and stand form.
+For example, a Dell UltraSharp 49 Curved USB-C Hub Monitor - U4924DW cost $1359.99 new as of October 2024.
+This is a 5120 x 1440 curved screen the "high resolution" curved option, which is just 20 more pixel wider resolution as buying two 27" monitors like this
+Dell 27 USB-C Monitor - S2722DC at $259.99 (2550 x 1440) each which two of would cost you $519.98 which  means the integration of these two into a curved slightly smaller and 20 more pixels wider cost a whopping $840.00 premium.
+In this case, I will just take the two or more for cheaper, and have plenty of savings to get a nice monitor stand.
+Actually this curved thing is so much overpriced I can extend the comparison to include 4 of the dell 27" screens and still have some leftover cash value for a quad monitor stand, and with that 4 monitor setup you would get a legit screen real estate spread over the four screens at 5100 X 2880.
+This is not as elegant as the all-in-one solution, but certain does allow for more productivity space in its clunkier lots of wires and stand form.
 Just an example of how the price for what you get does not make a lot of sense for these curved screens.

 ## Alternative reality